 Ultra vires is therefore primarily invoked in two (non-corporate) contexts:

 - In the judicial review of delegated legislation; and

-- In administrative law, as a ground of complaint against public bodies and officials (and possibly private bodies), the appropriate remedies being mandamus, declaratory judgment and injunction.
+- In administrative law, as a ground for complaints against public bodies and officials (and possibly private bodies), the appropriate remedies are mandamus, declaratory judgment and injunction.